Female intrasexual competition

-Female intrasexual competition is competition between women over a potential mate.
+Female intrasexual competition in humans, is competition between women over a potential mate.
 Such competition might include self-promotion, derogation of other women, and direct and indirect aggression toward other women.
 Factors that influence female intrasexual competition include the genetic quality of available mates, hormone levels, and interpersonal dynamics.

 There are two modes of sexual selection: intersexual selection and intrasexual selection.
 Intersexual selection includes the display of desirable sexual characteristics to attract a potential mate.
 Intrasexual selection is competition between members of the same sex other over a potential mate.

 Compared to males, females tend to prefer subtle rather than overt forms of intrasexual competition.
-However, they are also less likely to resolve a conflict with a same sex peer.

 Self-promotion tactics

 Self-promotion tactics are one of the main strategies that can be used during intrasexual competition for mates.
 It is often perceived to be the most socially desirable strategy, as it can be perceived as self-improvement, rather than an attack on competitors.
 Self-promotion tactics are especially useful for when women are looking for short-term mates, as such tactics will directly promote their sexual availability.